FxScouts review services independently to help you make informed decisions.

 In addition, the FSCA ensures that regulated brokers treat all clients fairly.
 A client of a regulated brokerage who feels they have been cheated has a legally defined process to resolve their issue.
 All regulated brokers must have this process available to potential clients.

 FSCA-regulated brokers must present written material in a way that does not confuse or mislead the reader.
 They are required to provide financial education and promote the financial literacy of potential clients.
-As financial products can be complicated, it is the obligation of all regulated members to explain all products and their associated risks.
+As financial products can be complicated, all regulated members must explain all products and their associated risks.

-Finally, the FSCA assist in maintaining financial stability in South Africa by supervising the registered entities.
+Finally, the FSCA plays a crucial role in maintaining financial stability in South Africa by supervising registered entities.

-A client trading with an FSCA regulated broker should expect to be treated fairly, expect to be educated on financial products whenever needed, and can rest assured that the government is monitoring their broker’s activities to ensure they are safe and secure.
+A client trading with an FSCA-regulated broker should expect to be treated fairly and be educated on financial products whenever needed, and can rest assured that the government is monitoring their broker’s activities to ensure they are safe and secure.

 History of the FSCA